Western Port Angeles Harbor Sediment Cleanup

 Client: Western Port Angeles Harbor Group

-Project coordination and implementation of a multiparty priority sediment cleanup and restoration RI/FS under MTCA.
+Project coordination and implementation of a multiparty priority sediment cleanup and restoration Remedial Investigation/Feasibility Study (RI/FS) under the Model Toxics Control Act (MTCA).

 Overview of Floyd|Snider Contributions